ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 [Troubleshooting Discovery](../overview/How_Discovery_Works/troubleshooting_discovery.md)
 page that will guide you through the most common issues seen during the initial discovery process.
-It explains how discovery works, how to view logs, and which settings to change to include (or exclude) devices among other useful tips.
+It explains how discovery works, how to view logs, and which settings to change to include (or exclude) devices, among other useful tips.

-If you are working with a Solution Architect in a Proof-of-Concept deployment, they will also work with you in troubleshooting any issues that may arise.
+If you are working with a Solution Architect in a Proof-of-Concept deployment, they will help you with troubleshooting any issues that may arise.